manovDev/Grizzly-Savage-Softuni/README.md

 The admin users have access to the dashboard where they can create, edit and delete products, orders, categories, brands and more...

 * The admin functionality is still under development
-* The filter functionality is still under development

 ## Project Architecture - Basic Overview (important directories)